agraef/pd-lua/tutorial/pd-lua-intro.md

 The `self:set_size()` call in the `initialize` method sets the pixel size of the object rectangle on the canvas (in this case it's a square with a width and height of 127 pixels).
 Also note the call to `self:repaint()` in the float handler for the inlet, which will redraw the graphical representation after updating the phase value.

+---

+**NOTE:** We mention in passing that `self:repaint()` always redraws everything, in this example the face, border, center point, and hand, even though only the hand will change with the phase angle.
+As of Pd-Lua 0.12.19, it is also possible to partition your graphics into *layers*, each with their own paint method, so that you only need to repaint layers that actually changed, which will improve rendering performance for complex drawings.
+This is beyond the scope of this introduction, however, so you may want to check the graphics subpatch in the main pdlua-help patch for details and an example.

+---

 We still have to add the `dial:paint()` method to do all the actual drawing:

 ~~~lua